-The new approach is not due to any radical change in political or technical thinking - it's all thanks to a virus!
+The new approach is not due to any radical change in political or technical thinking - it has all happened because of a virus!
 Covid19 means that Councils must urgently maximise opportunities not just for social distancing but also to encourage safe exercise and travel on foot and bike and to reduce pressure on public transport capacity.